leonardof108/Portfolio/README.md

 # 🏟 My Portfolio

 Welcome to my portfolio repository!
-This is a showcase of my skills, projects, and contributions in the field of data analysis and beyond.
+This is a showcase of my skills, projects, and contributions.

 ---